RTEMS/rtems-docs/user/start/depend.rst

 MSYS2 uses the ``pacman`` package manager.
 The Arch Linux project has detailed documentation on how to use ``pacman``.
 What is shown here is a just few examples of what you can do.

+.. sidebar:: **Pin MSYS2 Shell to Taskbar**

+   Pin the MSYS2 64bit Shell to the Taskbar so you always use it rather than the 32bit Shell.

 Open a 64bit MSYS shell from the Start Menu: